Haworthiopsis limifolia 'Variegata'

-Haworthia limifolia f. variegata is a charming succulent with rosettes up to 4 inches (10 cm) in diameter.
-The leaves are variegated in cream and green, triangular to ovate-lanceolate, spreading, very broad at the base, up to 3 inches (7.5 cm) long and up to 1 inch (2.5 cm) broad.
-The flowers are not very showy, emerging in white, tubular clusters on a up to 14 inches (35 cm) stem.
+Haworthiopsis limifolia 'Variegata', formerly known as Haworthia limifolia 'Variegata', is a charming succulent that forms small rosettes of dark green leaves with irregular cream-colored or yellow markings.
+The rosettes grow up to 4 inches (10 cm) in diameter.
+Leaves are triangular to ovate-lanceolate, spreading, very broad at the base, up to 3 inches (7.5 cm) long, and up to 1 inch (2.5 cm) wide.
+Flowers are white, tubular, not very showy, and emerge in clusters on a up to 14 inches (35 cm) tall stem.

 How to Grow and Care

 These succulents are not considered difficult houseplants to grow.
 If you can keep a pot of Aloe alive on a windowsill, you can do the same with a dish of Haworthia.
 As with all succulents, the most dangerous situation is too much water.
 They should never be allowed to sit in water under any circumstances.
 At the same time, these small decorative plants can be grown in interesting containers such as teacups and even miniature baby shoes.
 If you're given a Haworthia in such a container, ensure the container has adequate drainage.

 Haworthias are small, usually between 3 and 5 inches (7.5 cm and 12.5 cm) in height, and relatively slow-growing.
 Therefore, they are often grown in small clusters in wide, shallow dishes.
 Over time, clusters will naturally enlarge as the mother plant sends off small plantlets.
 When the cluster has outgrown its container, repot into a new wide and shallow dish with fresh potting soil in the spring or early summer.
 This is also the time to take offsets for propagation.

 Learn more at How to Grow and Care for Haworthia.